SIBI-MS/UG-Project-LAMS/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for any features or bug fixes.

+## License 📝

+This project is licensed under the MIT License.

 ## Acknowledgements 🙏